 RCSI has been a leader in surgical, medical and health professions education since the 18th century.
 Since our foundation in 1784, our history is steeped in examples of international collaboration.
 It has played a significant role in our evolution.
-Today, our 26,000 alumni span 94 countries.
+Today, we have over 28,000 alumnifrom 98 countries.
 It is often through our alumni that we leverage and build our international relationships and educational partnerships and exchanges.

 We believe that international collaboration is fundamental to our mission: to educate, nurture and discover for the benefit of human health.
 We achieve this through building communities of interest, shaping innovation and teaching excellence within a global footprint.
 RCSI provides a truly international experience for staff and students, enriched through diversity, with connections across the globe.

 RCSI is constantly seeking to build our international reputation in health professions educational excellence through nurturing and expanding our international education connections.